 - Difficulty sleeping and irritability

-For children with middle ear infections, antibiotics are commonly prescribed; however, some children have recurring infections that may require ear tubes to equalize pressure and eliminate future infections.
+Antibiotics are commonly prescribed for children with middle ear infections; however, some children have recurring infections that may require ear tubes to equalize pressure and eliminate future infections.

 Perforations of the eardrum usually result from infection or trauma.